deanwheatley/Daemon-Breathalyzer/README.md

 - Python 3.10+
 - `python3-venv` package (for Debian/Ubuntu: `sudo apt install python3-venv`)

+### 📦 Distribution Package

+For distributing the app to new users, see the `package/` folder which contains everything needed for installation.
+The package is automatically kept up-to-date via a Makefile rule.
+See `PACKAGE.md` for details.

 ### Installation (Standalone App) ⭐ Recommended

 **One-Click Installation:**